HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/mobile/mobile_preview.md

 <a rel="dynamic-content" href="dyn-cs:id:MP_button"></a>
 ```

-The following example demonstrates use of the Mobile Preview simulator to view site display on mobile device displays.
+The following example demonstrates use of the Mobile Preview simulator to view a site on mobile device displays.

 ![Using the Mobile Preview simulator to view site display on mobile devices](../../images/using_mobile_preview_simulator.png)